Skip to main content

 The author has full copyright under the copyright-act.

-The university has decided that Master's theses will be published in NVA.
+The university has decided that master’s theses will be published in NVA.
 Once the thesis has been published in NVA, it is securely saved and will be available to yourself and others in future via a permanent internet address.
 This makes it easy for you to include links to your thesis in applications and references.

 NVA is also open for registration and publication of previously approved theses.
 Contact the University Library for help with this.

-Self-archiving of doctoral theses
+• Self-archiving of doctoral theses

-The final dissertation file (with cover) that is sent for printing must also be uploaded to NVA before the doctoral defense.
+The final dissertation file (with cover) that is sent for printing must also be uploaded to NVA before the doctoral defence.
 The candidate must also make sure that the faculty receives a copy of the file.

 About copyright and doctoral theses in NVA